sinword/sinword/README.md

 <h2 align="left">Hi!
-My name is Hsin-Yi Wang (Sam) and I'm a student, programmer, designer and HCI researcher from NTUST.</h2>
+My name is Hsin-Yi Wang (Sam) and I'm a student, programmer, designer and HCI researcher from National Taiwan University of Science and Technology.</h2>

 ###